Can’t find a birth certificate? A strategy for illegitimacy

 LACY, ELIZABETH ANNIE

 LACY, WINIFRED RACHEL

 If the mother’s maiden name was Harris, was Alice Maud born or baptised a Harris?
-No was the result from the respective searches.
+No Alice Maud Harris appeared in the birth index search.

 28th Dec 1887 Alice Maud [daughter of] Annie Wayman [of] Poole